 Mistakes in Trading Crypto Futures

 Clients don’t really know if the contracts are priced in stablecoin because there is a serious lack of transparency in the market.
-However, given that using centralized exchanges always carries the intermediate risk, this shouldn’t be a huge worry.
+However, given that using centralized exchanges always carries an intermediate risk, this shouldn’t be a huge worry.

 Discounted futures occasionally unexpected